TheUnknownCod3r/BO4-Lucy-MP-Base/README.md

 	1. Download a copy of the Repository by clicking Code> Download Zip

-	2. Load Visual Studio Code, Click File, Open Workspace, and load the Project.workspace in the BO4-Lucy-Menu Folder you downloaded
+	2. Load Visual Studio Code, Click File, Open Workspace, and load the Project.workspace in the BO4-Lucy-MP-Base Folder you downloaded

-	3. Load Black Ops 4, Go into a Zombies private match Lobby, and Inject the Menu.
-Do NOT inject in a Pre game Lobby, You will crash.
+	3. Load Black Ops 4, Go into a Multiplayer CUSTOM Lobby, and Inject the Menu.
+Do NOT inject while already in game, You will crash.

 	4. Once the game loads, You should be able to Aim and Knife to open the menu.
+You will know if it is running as you will see a message on screen.

 <p align="right">(<a href="#top">back to top</a>)</p>